Wallet3/Wallet3-Desktop/README.md

-# Wallet 3 - A Secure Wallet for Bankless Era
+# Wallet 3 - A Secure Wallet for Web3 Era

 Wallet 3 is a secure crypto wallet for desktop users.
 It has a simple, UX-friendly design for users.
 With WalletConnect, users can experience the powerful DeFi ecosystem.